fedora-infra/maubot-pretix-invite/README.md

 - python dependencies from requirements.txt
 - a public facing web address with HTTPS enabled (not fully supported yet but planned) - this is for webhooks and callbacks from pretix
 - Credentials for pretix
+- a pretix event

 The bot should run on the same infrastructure as the other matrix bots.
 I'm not quite sure what this infrastructure is though....

 ## Configuration

-To configure the bot, modify `base-config.yaml` to add your tokens and the matrix IDs of some authorized users.
+To configure the bot, modify `base-config.yaml` to add your pretix tokens and the matrix IDs of some authorized users.

 ## Basic Usage